Hallucinogenic Mushrooms: What Are They?

 When the Body Follows the Mind

-As the mind takes flight, the body responds in its own way: dilated pupils, chills, a slight increase in heart rate and blood pressure.
-Nothing too dramatic.
-The physical signs of psilocybin absorption are subtle, fluctuating between deep calm and mild agitation.
+Dilated pupils, shivers, a slight increase in heart rate and blood pressure.
+Nothing particularly dramatic.
+The physical signs of psilocybin and psilocin are subtle — fluctuating between deep calm and gentle restlessness.

 Magic truffles produce the same effects, though their lighter dosage prevents an overly rapid onset and facilitates a smoother landing.
 With truffles, nausea is far less common.